What is causing my bill to be so high?

 Why is my neighbor’s electric bill lower than mine?

 Electric bills are as individual as users and their habits and habitats.
 Bills are based on how many kWh a member has used.
 Every household, even if they are comparable in size, has different equipment, usage patterns, schedules, and such.
 Energy saving measures like shades and window coverings, fans, and electronic thermostats can play a key factor in energy use.
-Other items such as levels of insulation, types of roofing materials, and type and size of HVAC units and water heaters also play a role.
+Other items such as levels of insulation, types of roofing materials, underpinning on manufactured homes, and type and size of HVAC units and water heaters also play a role.
 Landscaping can also contribute to energy use or savings, as can the way a house is situated on a property.

 I used my fireplace for warmth so why did my usage rise?